cf.read

 CF-netCDF domain variables are only defined from CF-1.9, so older datasets automatically contain no CF-netCDF domain variables.

-The unique domain constructs of the dataset are easily found with the cf.unique_constructs function.
+The unique domain constructs of the dataset are found with the cf.unique_constructs function.
 For example:

 >>> d = cf.read('file.nc', domain=True)